Apostolique/AposChess/training/README.md

 ## Pooling data from several machines or runs

-Self-play scales out: generate on multiple computers, then combine.
-The records are independent and order-agnostic, so merging is just concatenation.
+Self-play scales out: generate on multiple computers, then combine. `npm run train:merge` is a **smart** merge, not a blind concatenation — it identifies records by game+ply, collapses positions shared across machines to one copy, and keeps the best-provenance `v` (see `docs/tools.md`).

 1. On each machine, run the same code version (same commit) with a **distinct `--seed`** (same seed = identical games = wasted effort), and the **same teacher**